oipsio/oips/README.md

 This initiative is initially proposed by the core developers of [Sado Protocol](https://sado.space) – an open protocol and SDK for all things Ordinals.
 It is intended to be fully open and therefore allowing open contributions by all, for the benefits of making ordinals protocol more user and developer-friendly.

-Pull requests and suggestions are welcomed.
+Pull requests, suggestions and discussions are greatly welcomed.
+Participate at the open repository at https://github.com/oipsio/oips

-For technical discussions, join #oips at Discord or reach out to U-Zyn Chua ([@uzyn](https://twitter.com/uzyn) on Twitter).